Birmingham Ladywood

-Birmingham Ladywood is a constituency in the city of Birmingham that was created in 1918.
+Birmingham Ladywood is a constituency in the city of Birmingham, which was created in 1918.
 The seat has been represented in the House of Commons of the Parliament of the United Kingdom by Shabana Mahmood of the Labour Party since 2010.
-Mahmood currently serves as Home Secretary under the government of Keir Starmer.
+Mahmood currently serves as Home Secretary under the government of Andy Burnham.

 Boundaries

 1918–1950: The County Borough of Birmingham wards of Ladywood and Rotton Park.

 1950–1955: The County Borough of Birmingham wards of All Saints', Ladywood, and Rotton Park.

 1955–1974: The County Borough of Birmingham wards of Duddeston, Ladywood, and St Paul's.

 1974–1983: The County Borough of Birmingham wards of All Saints', Ladywood, Rotton Park, and Soho.

 1983–1997: The City of Birmingham wards of Ladywood, Sandwell, and Soho.

 1997–2010: The City of Birmingham wards of Aston, Ladywood, Nechells, and Soho (as they existed on 1 June 1994).

 2010–2018: The City of Birmingham wards of Aston, Ladywood, Nechells, and Soho (as they existed on 12 April 2005).

 2018–2024: Following a local government boundary review, which did not effect the parliamentary boundaries, the contents of the constituency were as follows with effect from May 2018: